-The PWR8IEC is an outlet-level metered and switched smart PDU.
-The unit features 1 x IEC C20 inlet for power (110-250V at up to 16A), 8 x IEC C13 output outlets for supply to high-power consumption devices, and a single non-controlled outlet.
+The PWR8VDC is an outlet-level metered and switched smart PDU.
+The unit features 1 x IEC C14 inlet for power, and 8 x variable voltage output outlets for controlled supply to low-power consumption devices.

-The PDU supports TCP/IP and RS-232 control, with a redundant TCP/IP port as a back-up.
+The PDU supports TCP/IP and RS-232 control, and a redundant TCP/IP port as a back-up.
 Front panel buttons for manual switching of power to individual outlets, and a single mains switch for overall system power.

-The PWR8IEC supports advanced power management features including scheduling, sequencing and power consumption.
-The relay connections (x8) can also be used for automatic control of power to both inlet and individual outlet stages when triggered from 3rd party control platforms or BMS systems.
+The PWR8VDC also includes 8x managed 5V USB-A ports that can be controlled independently to the variable voltage outputs, Relay connections (x8), and 2 x sensor ports can also be used for automatic control of power to both inlet and individual outlet stages when triggered from 3rd party control platforms or BMS systems.
 Remote access and monitoring can be set-up and achieved via the web-GUI.